rbaltrusch/stream.lua/README.md

 ## Lua version

-Written for Lua 5.1, but should also work for all other versions of Lua.
+Written for Lua 5.1 and higher.

 ## License